Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 ### Manually Created Human Tasks

-A manually created human task, is as its name would suggest, is a task that is created manually by an individual, in order to assign a task to someone.
+A manually created human task, is, as its name would suggest, is a task that is created manually by an individual, in order to assign a task to someone.
 This can be as simple as you creating a task for yourself, such as a reminder to carry out a specific task at some point in the future.
 Or, as a team leader, you many want to create a task for someone else to get something done.
 Manually created tasks are commonly found in all sorts of applications, from stand-alone TODO type tools, or tasks in Microsoft OUtlook,  or tasks in project management tools.
 The Hornbill platform allows you to manually create ans assign tasks to individual users or teams.

 __Advantages:__